 Available

-Issuing Authority: The District Court issues the divorce decree, signed by the district judge.
-The applicant will only get the photocopy of the divorce decree, the original copy remains in the district court.
-On the basis of the divorce decree, the ward office or municipality will register the divorce and issue a divorce certificate.
+Issuing Authority: The District Court issues the Divorce Decree, signed by the district judge.
+The applicant will only get the photocopy of the Divorce Decree, the original copy remains in the district court.
+On the basis of the Divorce Decree, the ward office will register the divorce and issue a divorce certificate, which is the final document and the divorce is then reflected in the person’s vital records.
+Prior to August 2017, municipality and sub-metropolitan offices could also issue Divorce Certificates based on judicial Divorce Decrees.

-Special Seal(s) / Color / Format: The divorce decree from the District Court is only in the Nepali language.
+Special Seal(s) / Color / Format: The Divorce Decree from the District Court is only in the Nepali language.
 It should be translated into English by a Notary Public.
 The copy of divorce decree from the court is signed by the issuing authority with red ink.
-Divorce certificates issued by the ward office are in English, some are in Nepali, and some are in both languages.
+Divorce certificates issued by the Ward office, and can include Nepali, English or both languages.

-Procedure for Obtaining: To receive a divorce certificate, an individual must present a copy of a valid, court-issued divorce decree to the ward office, municipality, sub-metropolitan city office, or metropolitan city office of the district.
+Procedure for Obtaining: To receive a divorce certificate, an individual must present a copy of a valid, court-issued divorce decree to the ward office.
+Prior to August 2017, an individual could also apply to a municipality, sub-metropolitan city office, or metropolitan city office to obtain this same certificate.

 Certified Copies Available: Certified copies are not available.